bf39l/qmk_firmware/keyboards/alix_split/readme.md

 * Hardware Supported: *The PCBs, controllers supported*
 * Hardware Availability: *Links to where you can find this hardware*

-Manual Compile firmware for this keyboard
+Manual Compile firmware for this keyboard:

     qmk compile -kb alix_split -km default

 Make example for this keyboard (after setting up your build environment):